 December 31, 2018 – January 20, 2019

 Traveling to Guinea will take your drumming, dancing and cultural understanding to the next level, whether you are a beginner or a professional.
 Your life will be transformed.
-With four weeks in Guinea, approximately three will be spent in the village of Kouya Sidia/ Kouroussa and approximately one in the capitol of Conakry for the first few and last few days.
+With three weeks in Guinea, approximately two will be spent in the village of Kouya Sidia/ Kouroussa and approximately one in the capitol of Conakry for the first few and last few days.
 Your time will be spent studying and experiencing the drumming, music, song, dance, festivals and culture of Guinea.
 Immerse yourself in up to five hours* of lessons per day, up to five or six days/week* (depending on travel times) with top drummers, musicians and dancers in Guinea, most of them members of Sayon’s personal ensemble in Guinea which includes, drummers, dancers, singers, and musicians of other traditional instruments, including the famed fula flute.
 Private or group lessons with teachers of flute, balafon, kora, and others can be arranged for students as desired.
 In the capitol Conakry, and Sayon’s village of Kouya Sidia you will be guests of Sayon’s family.
 This is an opportunity to get a first hand experience of life in Guinea by living with his family.
 Sayon’s family is very sweet, welcoming and experienced at hosting workshop participants particularly when it comes to cooking fresh and delicious homemade food.
 Sayon Camara is a native of Guinea and lived there for most of his life.
 It is an honor to be with a top notch djembefola and his family in Guinea.

 Our Conakry stay is based in the Simbaya Gare quarter of the capitol in Guinea.
-After a few days in the capitol we travel to Sayon’s home village of Kouya Sidia (via Faranah and Kissidougou) where we will be staying with his family for about three weeks.
+After a few days in the capitol we travel to Sayon’s home village of Kouya Sidia (via Faranah and Kissidougou) where we will be staying with his family for about two weeks.
 Finally we return to Simbaya in Conakry, a few days prior to departure, for a few more days of classes and to say goodbye to friends we have made.

 Drumming, music and dance classes will be taught by Sayon and members of his ensemble in Guinea.
 There are approximately five hours* of classes per day, except on travel days, three hours in the morning for drumming* and two hours in the afternoon for drumming, dance or other instruments as the group desires*.
 One or two days a week will be open for to give people free time, even if that means taking more music or dance lessons!